 Knowing that you can assume that the stock market is security.
 But don’t worry this will look cleaner when we talk about the types of securities.

 There’s a bunch of securities, that’s true.
 But they can be broadly categorized into three major and most popular types.

-So, what is equity securities?
+So, what are equity securities?
 It’s an instrument that gives you an ownership position in a company.
 That’s called equity.
 This represents a part of their assets and profits in a proportional share of the corporation.
-There are some categories inside the equity securities.
+There are some categories inside equity securities.
 But we’ll leave that for another post.

 A good example of this is the Stock Market.

 As the word “debt” suggests.
 This type of security means that governments and corporation can raise their capital to operate.
-They can do this by releasing a publicly-traded loans.
+They can do this by releasing publicly-traded loans.

 There are a few types of debt securities, such as popular bonds, notes, and debt instruments.